 How to Become a Loan Officer

-In most instances, a loan officer requires a bachelor’s degree in finance or business.
-They need to understand general business accounting and be able to read financial statements in order to properly analyze the finances of those applying for credit.
+In most instances, a loan officer is expected to have a bachelor’s degree in finance or business.
+Additionally, they need to understand general business accounting.
+This is because they must read financial statements to properly analyze the finances of applicants.

 Job Description of a Loan Officer